Dreary morning commutes, endless gazing into the computer and living for the weekends.

 - Give advice.
 Eg. How to pay off your student loans in one year.

-- Eg. A roundup of great books in your niche you benefitted from.
+- Eg. A roundup of great books in your niche you benefited from.

 - Eg. Explain a complex process in a fun engaging way through an infographic.